RoshyPlaha/python_train_simulator/README.md

  Please use the test classes provided for point_test and traverse_util_test before trying to add more routes to the main class, as they will help to sanitise routes are OK
  New routes should be added to the 'routes_list' folder at the root of the project

+ #### known issues
+ There are two signals overlayed at the bottom of the map - this stops a train moving completely to the last signal state.
+This can be corrected by updating route 6.
+ If you change a trains route halfway through a journey - it will start from point 1 and move again to its signal position.
+This is because the entire route of the train is recalculated